 - Establishment of a journalists’ network.

-Media organizations including traditional news media, broadcast media, development media, new media and independent media are welcome to apply.
+Media outlets, NGOs, academic institutions and other interested groups who intend to implement media or journalism projects.
 Please note that we will not consider applications rooted in advocacy, activism or political campaigning.

 We are accepting applications from the following countries only: Liberia, Sierra Leone, Côte d'Ivoire, Bangladesh, Cambodia and Vietnam.
 Organizations must be legally registered in one of these countries to be eligible – we will not accept applications from organizations elsewhere looking to conduct activities in one of these target countries.
 Organizations must also maintain a bank account with the ability to receive international transfers and the appropriate license, if necessary, to receive foreign funding (particularly in Bangladesh.)